web3.py Patterns: WebSocketProviderV2

 subscription_id = await w3.eth.subscribe("newHeads")

-async for header in w3.listen_to_websocket():
+async for message in w3.ws.listen_to_websocket():

 print(